joeljose350/joeljose350/README.md

 Hello, I'm Joel Jose - a third-year student pursuing a bachelor's degree in Computer Science and Engineering at Toc H Institute of Science and Technology, Arakkunnam.

 I'm an avid supporter of free and open-source software and frequently contribute to open-source projects in my spare time.
-I'm currently learning Rust and Python, and I'm also familiar with C/C++, JavaScript, HTML/CSS, Java and Dart.
+I'm currently learning Rust and Python, and I'm also familiar with C/C++, JavaScript, TypeScript, HTML/CSS, Java and Dart.

 I use Linux operating systems on my laptop and server.
 I also have experience creating and managing virtual machines on VMware Workstation and Oracle Virtualbox, troubleshooting problems in Linux machines on the command line and configuring SOHO network infrastructure.